Go to content

 • Saved time for both clients and Feelgood staff on a daily basis

-Despite successful usability testing and solid initial feedback, usability issues still emerged after release.
+Despite successful usability testing and solid initial feedback, usability issues emerged after launch.

 Some users are linked to multiple organizations.
 To switch to another organization, they had to sign out and sign in with different credentials.
 To make this easier, we put a select element in the bottom of the header section.
 Now, users could switch accounts by just clicking twice.

-This worked well for most of these users, but it was unbearable for some of them who were linked to hundreds (!) of sub-organizations at an organization.
-This broke the design.
+This worked well for most of these users, but it was unbearable for those who were linked to hundreds (!) of sub-organizations.

 We solved this by not listing sub-organizations in the select element.
-On content-heavy pages, we added the possibility to filter the content for specific sub-organizations.
+On content-heavy pages, we added the possibility to filter content for sub-organizations.

 Combined screenshots of filtering content in the Feelgood Web portal by selecting a different sub-organization.